 Menopause is a trying time in a woman’s life.
 Part of the challenge is dealing with the perceptions of loved ones, while adjusting to internal and external changes.
-As a male/female Ob-Gyn team, Dr. Jenkins and Dr. Falae lend a unique perspective to help women manage this stage of life.
+As a male/female Ob-Gyn team, Our physicians lend a unique perspective to help women manage this stage of life.
 They find that patients in the Katy area often wish their partners better understood these important aspects of menopause.

 Embarrassment, social taboos, and misperception allow menopause to become an isolating situation.
 Like any other challenge in a relationship, it is best weathered with compassion and respect, and when necessary, professional advice.
-Dr. Jenkins and Dr. Falae are here to help.
-Call 855 346 8610.
+Drs Jenkins, Roy, Ramirez and Ikwuagwu are here to help.
+Call 855-346-8610.

 We offer general care, gynecology, and obstetrics services that span all stages of a woman's life.
 Dr. Taryll L. Jenkins, MD received his undergraduate degree from Louisiana State University and Doctorate of Medicine from Meharry Medical College School of Medicine, TN.
 He completed his residency training at the University of Texas and Hermann Hospital, TX and is Board-certified from the American College of Obstetrics and Gynecology, with years of research experience.